Skip to main content

 The Cost of Government is What It Spends, Not What It Taxes

 The cost of government is the quantity it spends, not the quantity it taxes; that cost representing the financial burden imposed upon those who pay the taxes and all who transact within that economy or through its common currency.
+Likewise, governments can either take the people’s money through taxation or they can take the people’s purchasing power through money-printing (or the like).

 It’s not that tax cuts are inherently destructive to economic growth, but that the deficits run higher by profligate government spending, the protracted low interest rate policy, and the onerous obstacles to real business investment have coalesced to favor stock buybacks and stock market speculation, which disproportionately advantages the wealthy without the kind of capital formation which otherwise benefits the lower classes; combined with an inflationary monetary policy undermining the real incomes and paltry savings of the lower classes, imposing artificial risks upon laymen ill-equipped to manage them and ill-suited for activities as unnatural and unintuitive as stock market speculation, these are some of the primary drivers of decadence and economic inequality.
 Note that this is not a symptom of capitalism but the consequences of a controlled economy.